Thursday, June 30, 2022

 Party Weekend @Shady Harbor

-There was at least 45 boats of Looper cruisers adding 100 plus people to the already well attended party.
+There were at least 45 boats of Looper cruisers, adding 100 plus people to the already well-attended party.
 The marina complex has a restaurant called The Boathouse Grill that has daily live music and pretty views of the river.
-There is “The Twisted Prop Container Bar”which is a shipping container turned into the perfect dockside bar complete with picnic tables and umbrellas.
-If I couldn’t find Mike, I knew if I walked over to “The Twisted Prop” I would see him deep in a conversation about boat engines.They had a stage set up for a band, two tents for folks to hang out under, and a poolside area as well as a fire pit.
+There is “The Twisted Prop Container Bar,”which is a shipping container turned into the perfect dockside bar complete with picnic tables and umbrellas.
+If I couldn’t find Mike, I knew if I walked over to “The Twisted Prop,” I would see him deep in a conversation about boat engines.
+They had a stage set up for a band, two tents for folks to hang out under, and a poolside area as well as a fire pit.

-A highlight of the weekend was Flag Raising and the Blessing of the fleet.
-The tradition started many centuries ago in fishing villages along the Mediterranean.to bless the sailors as they began a new fishing season.That morning we all gathered around the flag pole for the ceremony.
+A highlight of the weekend was the Flag Raising and the Blessing of the Fleet.
+The tradition started many centuries ago in fishing villages along the Mediterranean to bless the sailors as they began a new fishing season.
+That morning, we all gathered around the flagpole for the ceremony.

-The day continued with Tastings of rum, vodka, and mimosas at “The Twisted Prop”.
+The day continued with tastings of rum, vodka, and mimosas at “The Twisted Prop”.

 The ladies on the loop had a meeting where we each introduced ourselves and had time together.
 There was an organized house and garden tour that some Loopers attended.
-At night there was Prime Rib night at the restaurant followed by a big bonfire down by the water.
-For lunch on Saturday, the owners grilled hamburgers and hotdogs.
+At night, there was Prime Rib night at the restaurant followed by a big bonfire down by the water.
+For lunch on Saturday, the owners grilled hamburgers and hot dogs.
 Sunday was the Pig Roast where we were joined by boaters that use the marina all summer.
 Fellow Loopers each brought a side dish to add to the BBQ.
 The band played some really fun sets and the ladies got dancing feet!!!

 It’s really bad when we have to start putting dates in our blog.
-I know it is crazy but there doesn’t ever seem to be any down time.
-In fact the time seems to be flying by way too fast.
-We would like to promise we will keep the blog more current but that would be a promise we likely will never keep.
-However we will try.
+I know it is crazy, but there doesn’t ever seem to be any downtime.
+In fact, the time seems to be flying by way too fast.
+We would like to promise we will keep the blog more current, but that would be a promise we likely will never keep.
+However, we will try.

 Monday, June 13, 2022